usnistgov/ndn-dpdk/iface/ethface/README.md

 * IPv4 fragments are not accepted.

-* If a VXLAN face has multiple RX queues, NDNLPv2 reassembly works only if all fragments of a network layer packets are sent with the same UDP source port number.
+* If a VXLAN face has multiple RX queues, NDNLPv2 reassembly works only if all fragments of a network layer packet are sent with the same UDP source port number.
-  NDN-DPDK send path and the VXLAN driver in the Linux kernel both fulfill this requirement.
+  NDN-DPDK send path and the VXLAN driver in the Linux kernel both satisfy this requirement.

-## More on GTP-U Tunnel Face
+### More on GTP-U Tunnel Face

 The GTP-U tunnel face is designed to work with IPv4 session type.
 The overall packet structure is as follows: